bxhackers/email/README.md

 Write out your email, following the format of the `.email` files that already exist.
 Once you're done writing, place your new file in the `emails` folder.
 Keep in mind that the line breaks in your file matter, as these determine where your paragraphs will start and end.

+While writing your emails, you can use `{{first}}` to indicate that each member's first name should be put there, `{{last}}` to indicate that each member's last name should be put there, and `{{email}}` to indicate that each member's email address should be put there.
+Using these variables comes with the benefit of making your emails personalized, but however your emails will now take longer to send.
+This is because each email will now have to be sent individually as opposed to the same email being sent out to everyone.

 ### Send your email out to everyone

 By now, with everything is in place, you should be able to send your email from the command line.
 Perform the following command where `filename` is the name of the file that you just created.